Thoriq-ha/Thoriq-ha/README.md

 ### Hi there 👋

 My Name is **Thoriq Harizul Ahsan**.\
-🔭 A mobile engineer with 2+ years of experience.
-Familiar with Product and Project Development. winner of programming competitions at several national levels
+🔭 A Software engineer with 2+ years of experience.
+Familiar with Product and Project Development.
+Winner of programming competitions at several national levels

-- 🌱 I’m currently learning Mobile Developer focused on Flutter & Kotlin
+- 💼 I have profesional experience working in Mobile Development (Flutter | Kotlin) and Web Developer (ASP.NET).
 - 💬 Contact me on Instagram [@thoriq_hrz](https://www.instagram.com/thoriq_hrz/)
 - 📫 How to reach me: ithoriq0@gmail.com
 - ⚡ Fun fact: I'm Active on Programming Community at University